 Our MOOC on Serious Gaming, revised edition

 In April 2016, we published our MOOC (Massive Open Online Course) on the international MOOC platform Coursera.org.
 This open, international course is about serious gaming, including its theoretical backbone (a.o. theories of play, theories of persuasion), its contemporary practices, its promises and to what extent the field has been able to fulfill these.
 My colleague Dr Mijke Slot and myself are the principal developers.
 With this MOOC we aimed to reach an international audience of a diverse background.
-Now that the MOOC is online for two years, we can safely conclude that we realized our goal: more that 40.000 people visited our MOOC, and close to 10.000 students are participating actively.
+In four years, we had approximately 100.000 visitors, and close to 30.000 students are participating actively.
 In 2020, we partially revised our MOOC to make it even more accessible for those who want to learn about serious gaming.

 ‘You can lecture, but can you teach?’

 Indeed, I lecture a lot, but my educational efforts are very much inspired by my motivation to be a good teacher.
 That means sharing my enthusiasm for the scientific content (theories, research) in an interactive setting.
 Students are there to learn, but founding class discussions on their (prepared) contributions increases the quality of a class session.
 The interactive learning environment based on weekly assignments in IBCoM’s international classroom has shown to be a productive and inspiring didactic format.